Nat4853/Iygx/README.md

 # Iygx

-This bot has been created to fit under the "Entertainment" category within the Discord Hack Week bot creation event.
+This bot was created as part of Discord's Hack Week event.

-The bot can play games whilst visualising them in image attachments.
-However, due to bad time handling, there is only one game, being Tic Tac Toe.
-I slightly ran out of time due to there not being enough time in my plans to work on the project.

 The prefix for this bot is ",".